 Second Round Judges

 Longlisted images will be reviewed by the panel of second round judges.
 They will select the First, Second, and Third Place Winners, as well as up to ten runners up.
-This process will be publicly broadcast (date TBC) when the winners will be announced.
+This process will be publicly broadcast on Wednesday 13th December 2023 when the winners will be announced.

 Alice has been a family photographer since 2011.
 The moment she realised documentary family photography was an established genre was the moment everything started to make sense.
 Alice is passionate about enabling families and children to be themselves in their family photos so she can champion their individuality.
 Alice has been listed five times as the top UK family documentary photographer by the Family Photojournalist Association, winning many awards.
 Alice is a This is Reportage Family multi-award winner and a Documentary Family Awards finalist.
 Her work has been featured in many international publications, platforms and exhibitions, including the Royal Photographic Society, Digital Photographer Magazine, Photo Vogue, Shutter Hub, Click Magazine, PhotoPlace Gallery and the Florida Museum of Photographic Arts.
 With 15 years’ people management experience, being a qualified coach and experienced mentor, Alice is passionate about helping photographers thrive.

 Awards and prizes